Background pattern

 • The active ingredient is finasteride.
 Each tablet contains 1 mg of finasteride.

-Tablet core: lactose monohydrate (110.4 mg) (see section 2), microcrystalline cellulose, pregelatinized cornstarch, sodium starch glycolate, sodium docusate, magnesium stearate.
+Core of the tablet: lactose monohydrate (110.4 mg) (see section 2), microcrystalline cellulose, pregelatinized starch (from corn), sodium starch glycolate (from potato), sodium docusate, magnesium stearate.

 • Propecia film-coated tablets are provided in blisters.

-• The tablets are film-coated, convex, octagonal, brown in color, and engraved with the logo ‘P’ on one face and ‘PROPECIA’ on the other.
+• The tablets are film-coated, convex, octagonal, brown in color, engraved with the logo 'P' on one side and 'PROPECIA' on the other.

-• Not all container sizes may be marketed.
+• Not all package sizes may be marketed.

 Marketing authorization holder